 - Type 3c: Hello, volume!
 This pattern is tight loop, like the pen mentioned above.
 They're also prone to breakage, like Type 4, and lack moisture.
 You need to focus on products that will add in hydration and seal in water.

-Kinks + Coils
+Type 4: Kinks + Coils

 Kinks and coils are the tightest of the curl patterns: They look like tight Z-patterns, with sharp twists and turns, or coils that could only fit a needle through.
 Kinks and coils look lush and dense; however, the actual texture can vary quite a bit: The strands range from fine to wiry.
-They are also the most fragile of the patterns, prone to breakage, tangling, and shrinkage.
-Go for moisture and more moisture.
-"This type of pattern, you can apply oil and creams—wet or dry—and it is going to soak it up," says Monarch.
-"I like to have to have a jojoba or coconut oil on hand that you can add in when you're feeling dry.
-I always start at the ends and work my way up into the mid-shaft."
+They are also the most fragile of the patterns, prone to breakage, tangling, shrinkage, and may have a harder time encouraging hair growth.

 - Type 4c: This pattern is delicate and drinks up moisture, too.
 It will have a very tight pattern, like 4b, but is closer to spirals than zags.